Having someone s physical company might not be enough to get rid of feelings

 They Don t Understand You And Don’t Even Try To

-If both you and your partner are aware that you both struggle in terms
+If both you and your partner are aware that you both struggle in terms of

-then it is something that you should put faith in.
-But if your partner
+something that you should put faith in.
+But if your partner is aware of the

-is aware of the problem and does nothing to solve it or even try to,
+problem and does nothing to solve it or even try to, then you might end up

-then you might end up struggling even more with further issues.
+struggling even more with further issues.

-Your Partner Dismisses Your Feelings
+- Your Partner Dismisses Your Feelings

 If your partner doesn t understand you but at least tries to do so is

 something that you should acknowledge and appreciate.
-However, if your
+However, if your partner

-your concerns away is something that is simply wrong and should be
+away is something that is simply wrong and should be addressed as soon as

 -